 Sprinter, and all double door Vans.
 What setup do I need for my double door van?

-That depends on the number of bikes that you would like to carry, and also if full rear door swing is required.
-Starting with our Lefty or three pack, the rack is designed to clear the right door when leaned back, but the left door may contact the bottom bar.
-With the four, five and six pack the doors will not clear the rack even when leaned back.
+The number of bikes you would like to carry and whether full rear door swing is required will determine which ALTA RACKS product is best for you.
+Our E quattro, Lefty, or three pack rack is designed to clear the right door when leaned back, but the left door may contact the bottom bar.
+For the four, five, and six pack racks, the doors will not clear the rack even when leaned back.
 To clear the doors, the setup requires the rack, ALTA SIX extender, and our retractable straps.
-For how to set this up, please see our video on the ALTA SIX extender shop page.
-Dodge Promaster may not achieve full door opening, We have had two reports of such issue out of many that worked.
-The factory Promaster receivers also seem to be not well built, and tie to the bumper creating a lot of flex.
-The class 3rating is required for all receivers.
+Another way if you dont want to use an extender and do not have moajor box system and spare tires on the rear door is the XL hitch with a six inch kick out, this set up will clear your doors when leaned back and it is the closes t the rack can be to the rear of the vehicle lowering the lever forces.
+For instructions on how to set this up, please see our video on the ALTA SIX extender shop page. check out our youtube page for more details

-The tie down system is to sync the rack to the frame of the vehicle rather than single point connection via receiver, it takes out any jerk movement or unwanted vertical acceleration created by rough roads, potholes, and other rough surfaces.
-The longer vans have very stiff rear suspensions, the straps will help with reduce the bounce due to stiff rear suspensions.
+Our tie-down system is designed to sync the rack to the frame of the vehicle, rather than relying on a single point connection via the receiver.
+This removes any jerk movement or unwanted vertical acceleration caused by rough roads, potholes, and other rough surfaces.
+The longer vans with stiff rear suspensions can benefit from our straps, which help reduce bounce and ensure a smooth ride for your bikes.

 Are your racks RV rated?